Apple crushes Street targets, dispels iPhone fears

 As for patent litigation battles with rivals, Cook said he preferred to settle if Apple could get a fair settlement.
 The company is fighting court battles with several Android phone makers, including Samsung, HTC Corp and Motorola in the United States and other countries.

-Apple's stock gained to $603.81 from a close of $560.28 on the Nasdaq but is still far below an intraday high of $644 marked this month.
-Brokerages raising their target prices on the stock included Citigroup, which lifted its target to $720 from $700.
+Apple's stock gained to $601 from a close of $560.28 on Nasdaq but is still far below an intraday high of $644 reached this month.

 "When you have a strong rally in a stock it often sells off for no better reason than uncertainty.
 I think you're going to see the naysayers go away," said Michael Yoshikami, chief executive of Destination Wealth Management.

-(Additional reporting by Liana Baker, Noel Randewich, Alistair Barr and Clare Jim; Editing by Edwina Gibbs and Jean Yoon)
+(Additional reporting by Liana Baker, Noel Randewich and Alistair Barr; Editing by Edwin Chan, Richard Chang and Edwina Gibbs)